Web3NL/motoko-book/src/advanced-concepts/system-apis/message-inspection.md

 First, the `Principal` module is imported and the [actor](/internet-computer-programming-concepts/actors.html) is declared with three [public shared functions](/internet-computer-programming-concepts/actors.html#public-shared-functions-in-actors) `f1`, `f2` and `f3`.

-Then, we defined `CallArgs` as the object type of the _expected_ argument to the `inspect` system function.
+Then, we defined `CallArgs` as the record type of the _expected_ argument to the `inspect` system function.
 We then declare the system function and use `CallArgs` to annotate the `args` argument.

 We can now access all the information for any function call inside the `inspect` function through the _chosen_ name `args`.
 (We could have chosen any other name)